Some consumers refer to GU10 LED bulbs as spotlights but a spotlight is a light fitting, or more accurately a luminaire.

 - Different brightness’s, measured in lumens (not watts), a bright LED with 800 lumens will be considerably brighter than a 350 lumen lamp.

 Light fittings with replaceable lamps offer much more flexibility, so choose wisely and make sure you know what you’re purchasing, if in doubt get in touch with the UK's LED downlight expert by phone or by email and we'll answer any questions you've got.

 It doesn’t end there, if you want to use to spotlights to illuminate larger areas or things like a gallery with artwork or pictures you can use track lighting.
-This is a length of track that you can mount spotlights onto.
+This is a length of aluminium track that you can mount spotlights onto.
 Tracks are available in various lengths and can be joined together to create longer lengths.
-Bends and other accessories are available, it offers a different level of flexibility.
+Bends and other accessories are also available, it offers a different level of flexibility.
 When the track spotlights are fitted they can be moved around and positioned wherever you want them.
 You might move your Mona Lisa over to the right, no problem, just adjust the position of your track spotlight back onto that mystical smile.